RChandana/Tensor-flow/README.md

 TensorFlow is well-documented and includes plenty of machine learning libraries.
 It offers a few important functionalities and methods for the same.

 TensorFlow is also called a “Google” product.
 It includes a variety of machine learning and deep learning algorithms.
 TensorFlow can train and run deep neural networks for handwritten digit classification, image recognition, word embedding and creation of various sequence models.

+## Pros:-
+### Graphs
+ Tensorflow has better computational graph visualizations, which are indigenous when compared to other libraries like Torch and Theano.

+### Library Management
+  Backed by Google, TensorFlow has the advantage of seamless performance, quick updates and frequent new releases with new features.

+### Debugging
+ Tensorflow lets you execute subparts of a graph which gives it an upper hand as you can introduce and retrieve discrete data onto an edge and therefore offers a great debugging method.

+### Scalability
+ The libraries can be deployed on a gamut of hardware machines, starting from cellular devices to computers with complex setups.

+### Pipelining
+ TensorFlow is highly parallel and designed to use various backends software (GPU, ASIC) etc.